enmasseio/hypertimer/README.md

     Function executed when delay is exceeded.

   - `time: Date | number`
     An absolute moment in time (Date) when the callback will be triggered.
-When the rate is zero, or the date is a Date in the past, the callback is triggered immediately.
+When the date is a Date in the past, the callback is triggered immediately.

 - **`toString() : String`**
   Return a string representation of the current hyper-time, equal to `timer.getTime().toString()`.